Shawn52/hw_2_introduce_RUBY_input/README.md

-This project is introduction webpage to submit hw from likelion.
+This project is the introduction webpage to submit hw from likelion.